 With the latest COVID-19 advisory from the CDC regarding avoiding mass gatherings of 50 or more, many organizations are allowing their workforce to work remotely from home.
-While a remote workforce isn’t new for most companies, the larger number of employees working from home increases the attack surface and securing it will require a more nuanced threat prevention, detection, containment and response.
+While a remote workforce isn't new for most companies, the larger number of employees working from home increases the attack surface, and securing it will require more nuanced threat prevention, detection, containment, and response.

 How can you approach the challenge?
-Here’s a list of 4 best practices to incorporate in your plan.
+Here's a list of 4 best practices to incorporate into your plan.

 Misconception.
 Monitoring your user' cloud activity only by inspecting your private network’s egress firewall logs is sufficient.

 Instead, accomplish central monitoring through API-driven integration between the CSPs and your centralized Security Information and Event Management (SIEM) platform.